Data Warehouse Testing Tool

 4. Data Warehouse Model: Understanding the data warehouse data model.

-5. Downstream Apps: Find the downstream extracts, report, and users.
+5. Downstream Apps: Find the downstream extracts, reports, and users.

 6. Process Dependency Diagram: To determine the sequence of process execution document the PDD (Process Dependency Diagram).

-7. Scheduling & Orchestration: Document schedule and check for conflict in the schedules for process orchestration.
+7. Scheduling & Orchestration: Document the schedule and check for conflicts in the schedules for process orchestration.

 8. Data Flow Diagram (DFD): Understand the flow of data through various systems and tables with the help of DFD.